 Conservation Angling If your students already enjoy fishing, or want to try it for the first time, this is an invaluable course for them.
 After a brief fishing tutorial, students head to the Pigeon Key dock with rod and reel in hand.
-Local staff members oversee all fishing to help bait hooks and catch and release caught fish.
-Notable species caught and released include grunts, barracuda, tarpon, snapper, grouper and a variety of shark species.
+Pigeon Key Staff members oversee all fishing to help bait hooks and catch and release caught fish.
+Notable species caught and released include grunts, barracuda, tarpon, snapper, grouper and a variety of shark species!
 Pigeon Key has been fortunate enough to also start tagging sharks!
 Lucky students are now able to land, tag, and release sharks which is added to a citizen science database.
 Each student who successfully tags a shark receives a certificate in the mail!

 Sustainability in Marine Fisheries This program expands on Fisheries in order for students to learn how managers regulate both recreationally and commercially important species, and how they too can fish sustainably.
 Slot sizes, open and closed seasons, being a responsible consumer as well as many different types of fishing are discussed.
-A great addition to the Conservation Angling program, this program gives students a greater knowledge base about fishing.
+A great addition to our Conservation Angling program, Sustainability in Marine Fisheries gives students a greater knowledge base about fishing before heading out to catch fish!
 Conservation Town Meeting What would happen to Pigeon Key if the foundation that works to preserve it was threatened?
 Your group gets to find out when half of your students become Developers lobbying for change, while the other half act as Conservationists hoping to preserve the island.
 A group of students acting as the Board of Directors gets to make the ultimate decision after both sides present their ideas and strategies for Pigeon Key's future.
-Recommended as the last program before groups leave, this is a great closing activity.
+Recommended as the last program before groups leave, this is a great closing activity that keeps students talking about Pigeon Key the whole way home.

 Seawater Chemistry Students become researchers as groups conduct salinity, turbidity, dissolved oxygen, nitrates/phosphates, temperature, and pH tests to determine water quality around Pigeon Key.
 All results are recorded in an ongoing research collection data bank.
 After data collection, students answer questions about the water quality tests that their group performed and present their findings to the class.
 This program is a great chance for students to gain public speaking skills while learning about the importance of water quality-an important skill for any aspiring marine biologist!

 EarthDive Research Project Citizen Science is a growing form of data collection by members of the general public in collaboration with professional scientists.
 Your students become a part of this Citizen Science when they participate in the EarthDive Research Project, which helps create a database of indicator species in the Florida Keys.
+A great activity to add another level to all of the snorkeling done while on Pigeon Key.
 Students snorkel in teams with a dive slate and record certain species of marine creatures they observe and in what quantity.
 Once back on island, students are responsible for entering the data into a global database.

 Renewable Energy on Pigeon Key Are you or your students interested in renewable energy?
 This program examines renewable and non-renewable energy sources and some pros and cons of each.
 Students are engaged in an open discussion about the everchanging and controversial field of energy.
-After exploring different forms, local staff focus on our Solar Array and explain how the island transformed itself when it installed solar panels.
-Students also get to play with solar panels and use their creativity and teamwork skills to solve the puzzle of sustainable energy.
+After exploring different forms, Pigeon Key Staff focus on our very own Solar Array and explain how the island transformed itself in 2012 when it installed 99 solar panels.
+Students also get to play with solar panels and use their imagination and team- work skills to solve how to achieve sustainable energy for a hypothetical movie theater.